tomtung/omikuji/README.md

 ### Python Binding

 A simple Python binding is also available for training and prediction.
-It can be install via `pip`:
+It can be install via `pip` (note that you still need Cargo installed):

 ```
 pip install git+https://github.com/tomtung/parabel-rs.git#subdirectory=python -v